 - Archives from the earliest history of computing to the present day are likewise kept in the stacks.
 Please ask the librarian if you with to consult any of this material.

-All books and reports are entered on the University's Union Catalogue which may be searched using Newton.
-When looking for older material remember that the records are rather short so confine your search to author's names and titles.
+All books and reports are entered on the Newton catalogue.
+When looking for older material remember that the records are rather short so confine your search to author’s names and titles.
 Journal titles but not individual articles are also on the catalogue.
+New users may find LibrarySearch more intuitive, although Newton still gives a more accurate view of the original data.

 Items are classified using the ACM scheme and information on the layout of this is posted on the ends of the shelves.
 Each classmark consists of a letter and two numbers; the second of these being a running number.
 Books are shelved in order of the letter first, and within each letter by the numbers.
 The letter ‘L’ before the running number indicates an item is in the booklocker, and a letter ‘Z’ signifies that it is in the oversize sequence.